 The menu options for the package you have selected will then appear on the main menu under the Marketing tab.
 You may need to logout and back in again to activate the changes.

-If you are using the User Permissions Levels feature to manage your teams and roles, (a feature of the Professional and Enterprise plans), you will need to determine who is allowed what access to the Marketing module, including yourself.
+If you are using the User Permissions Levels feature to manage your teams and roles, (a feature of the Professional and Enterprise plans), you will need to determine who is allowed what access to the Marketing tool, including yourself.

 Go to Settings / User Settings then User Profiles and click to select the User Profile you wish to update.
 You will see three fields that control access to your Marketing Campaigns, i.e. your Own Campaign Access , your Group Campaign Access, and All Campaign Access.
-If all are set to the default, “None”, then Users with that User Profile will not be able to access the Marketing module.
+If all are set to the default, “None”, then Users with that User Profile will not be able to access the Marketing tool.
 Give yourself ‘Write’ access to all three to set the system up, then log off and log back on again.

 DNS Settings for Email Marketing

 When our Email Marketing CRM tool sends out your marketing emails, it sends them through a third party bulk emailing system called SendGrid.
 We use SendGrid both to deliver emails and to track the email member status, that’s your opens, clickthroughs, bounces and unsubscribes.

 Without the extra DNS entries some email clients will show the ‘From’ field in the emails as “Sent by Really Simple Systems on behalf of” and then your email address.
 If you are only sending a few emails out every month, this isn’t a huge problem.